Recoskie/AI-Matrix/README.md

 }
 ```

-When displying an set of data the array index and value is shown in any message output function.
+### When displaying an set of data the array index and value is shown in any message output function.

 ```Javascript
 //Create an basic set.